tsgates/arch-wiki-markdown/wiki/Cron.md

     smtpmsg='421 … Error: timeout exceeded' errormsg='the server did not accept the mail'

 To solve this problem you can use the command chronic or sponge from moreutils.
-From they respective man page :
+From their respective man page:

  chronic
     chronic runs a command, and arranges for its standard out and